From Free-fall to Boom 🏘️: What Causes Real Estate Prices to Increase?

 So how do most real estate agencies approach valuing and pricing properties in Australia?
 Well, looking at what’s happening in the housing market right now, real estate pricing is rather subjective; based on gut feel – limited science – limited appreciation of value.

 In popular Sydney suburbs like the Northern Beaches, the mark up on the guide price is generally a predictable 10 to 15% mark up on the guide price but can sometimes go up to 20% if there is higher demand.
-Seasonality is a key factor to real estate pricing – especially over the summer months – however dynamic pricing not really implemented.
+Seasonality is a key factor to real estate pricing – especially over the summer months – however dynamic pricing is not really implemented.
+This is because pricing capability in the real estate industry is fairly immature.

 Overall, there is very little price data analysis, segmentation or value discovery work done to either set, manage or inform real estate pricing strategy or prices for Australian properties – across the board – commercial and residential.